laderast/RBootcamp_old/chapter3.md

                     summarize(mean_box_office = mean(box_office))
 ```

-Here we want to calculate the mean box office by country.
+Here we want to calculate the mean `box_office` by `country`.
 However, in order to do that, we first need to remove
-any `NA` values that may confound our calculation.
+any rows that have `NA` values in `box_office` that may confound our calculation.

 *** =instructions
 Let's ask a tough question.
 Is there a difference between mean `box_office`